waimea-rjcallaghan/level-2-project/docs/evidence/sprint-1-prototype.md

 ## UI 'Flow'

-The first stage of prototyping was to explore how the UI might 'flow' between states, based on the required functionality.
+The first stage of prototyping was to explore how the UI might 'flow' between states, based on the required functionality

 This Figma demo shows the initial design for the UI 'flow':